How Willem II’s sword wound up in the Witham (Solving the sword, Part 5)

 - Dutch bargain: a one-sided deal or one concluded over drinks

 - Dutch father: same as Dutch uncle

 - Dutch feast: where the host gets drunk before the guests or monopolizes the booze

 - Dutch fustian: nonsense; thieves’ jargon

 - Dutch nerve or Dutch spunk: same as Dutch courage

-- Although some will say it is not technically correct, I’ll use Holland and Dutch to refer to the United Provinces of the Netherlands and its people.
-This simplifies things and maintains clarity, and is a common usage.
+- Although some will say it is not technically correct, I’ll use Holland and Dutch to refer to the United Provinces of the Netherlands and its people, respectively.
+This simplifies things, maintains clarity, and is a common usage.

 - Dutch treat, also called going Dutch, is tempting, but is actually a US English term from much later, and probably refers to German (Deutsch)-speaking immigrants.
 There is a plethora of terms like this in the English language, with their time of origin strongly indicating the disfavored group of that day.